-TET SAVE FILES
+TET\SAVE\FILES

 This variable specifies a (comma separated) list of file names.
 If, after tcc executes a test case, a file matching one of these names is found below the execution directory hierarchy, that file is transferred to the saved file directory tree on the same system.
 If a directory is found that matches one of the names, then its contents are transferred recursively.
 Shell file name matching syntax may be used in the list of file names.
+In Distributed TETware the value of this variable is read from the per-system configuration.